thetestgame/EcoGlueMod/README.md

 # License

-The Eco Panda Glue mod is available under the MIT license.
+The Eco Glue mod is available under the MIT license.
 A copy of this license should be provided in the repository root.
 Otherwise it can be found <a href="https://github.com/thetestgame/EcoGlueFood/blob/main/LICENSE">here</a>